I’m Emma Gannon, a Sunday Times bestselling author of both fiction and non-fiction, and a former judge for the 2025 Women’s Prize.

-I’m the award-winning former host of the no. 1 creative careers podcast in the UK, Ctrl Alt Delete, which amassed 15+ million downloads between 2016-2023.
-My newsletter, The Hyphen, is one of the most popular Substack newsletters in the UK delivering weekly emails on wellbeing, creativity, travel & culture.
+I’m also the award-winning former host of the no. 1 creative careers podcast in the UK, Ctrl Alt Delete, which amassed 15+ million downloads between 2016-2023.

 You can listen to me discuss my work on BBC Woman’s Hour, Fearne Cotton’s Happy Place, Annie Macmanus’s Changes, or the official Waterstones podcast.